elastic/endpoint-package/PACKAGE.md

 xpack.ingestManager.epm.enabled: true
 xpack.ingestManager.fleet.enabled: true
 ```

+The `xpack.ingestManager.epm.registryUrl` flag instructs Kibana to look for the package registry at the specified URL.
+By default Kibana uses the external package registry.

 The Ingest Manager will now use your locally running package registry for retrieving a package.
 The Ingest Manager
 within Kibana does some caching after it has downloaded a package, so if you are not seeing your changes you might